 When you notice their win costs you something, don't push it away.
 Sit with it.
 That feeling is pointing at the thing you need to work on next.

-Mistakes Were Made (But Not by Me) By Carol Tavris and Elliot Aronson Why smart people double down on bad decisions.
-The psychology of self-justification is wilder than you think.
+Mistakes Were Made (But Not by Me) By Carol Tavris and Elliot Aronson The psychology of why smart people double down instead of admitting they were wrong.
+Wilder than you'd expect.

 Who You're Around Your environment shapes you more than your discipline does—choose carefully who you spend your time with.